-There are four well-known options that companies can choose from for their business vehicle program: company-owned vehicles, flat allowance, fixed and variable rate and cents-per-mile reimbursement.
+There are four well-known options that companies can choose from for their business vehicle program: company-owned vehicles, flat or car allowance, fixed and variable rate and cents-per-mile (CPM) reimbursement.
 While the Fixed and Variable Rate (FAVR) Reimbursement program is the most comprehensive and flexible, each offers a different solution to the issue of business travel.
 Take the mileage reimbursement program.
 Also known as the cents-per-mile (or CPM) program, companies reimburse mobile workers at a cents-per-mile rate for business travel in their personal vehicles.
 Why might a cents-per-mile program be right for your company?
 Here are a few reasons:

 Companies that require multiple vehicle programs can simplify their reimbursement process by supporting both their frequent and infrequent mobile workers together.
 Companies with smaller mobile workforces can ease their reimbursement process with the benefits of the CPM program.